What's New in Tracker.js

 data-track-outgoing="true"></script>

-Every click on an external link automatically tracks an outgoing_link event with the URL, link text, and destination hostname.
-Great for tracking affiliate links, partner referrals, or just understanding where your users go next.
+Every click on an external link tracks an outgoing_link event with a sanitized URL and destination hostname.
+Useful for affiliate links, partner referrals, and understanding where users go next.

 User Identification

-You can now link anonymous sessions to real users after they sign up or log in:
+You can link anonymous sessions to real users after signup or login:

 // After successful signup/login